lofirepo/lofire/design/lofire.md

 ### Block requests

-Blocks requests either follow the reverse path of a pub/sub topic from a subscriber to publishers (`BlockSearchTopic`), or a random walk (`BlockSearchRandom`).
+Block requests either follow the reverse path of a pub/sub topic from a subscriber to publishers (`BlockSearchTopic`), or a random walk (`BlockSearchRandom`).
 The response (`BlockResponse`) contains one or more objects, and are sent either directly to the requesting node, or along the reverse path of the request.